Varmaa: Shelving

 On 7 February 2019, E4 issued a press statement stating that they would go for a complete reshoot as they were not satisfied with the final cut provided by Bala.
 Bala's version of the film contained deviations from Arjun Reddy, which resulted in the conflict.
 Changes included the absence of many characters from Arjun Reddy, including the male lead's grandmother.
 Varmaa was also two hours long while the original was three.
 In their press statement, E4 added that the film would be relaunched with a completely new cast and crew while retaining Dhruv.

 In a separate press statement, Bala decried E4's comments, saying it was his own decision to quit the film "in order to safeguard creative freedom" because he was asked to make changes.
-This became the first such incident in Tamil cinema that the producer of the film refuses to release the film due to unsatisfactory final cut despite the completion of the film.
+He shared an agreement signed with E4, revealing he had been granted complete creative control but was not willing to make changes, and if they were adamant, they could proceed as long as he was completely removed from the project.
+This was considered an unprecedented move in Tamil cinema.
 The new version, directed by Gireesaaya, was titled Adithya Varma, and did not retain any scene shot by Bala for Varmaa.

 Soundtrack

 The soundtrack for the film was composed by Radhan who signed the project in July 2018.
-The song "Vaanodum Mannodum", written by Vairamuthu and sung by Vignesh G., was released on 27 December 2018 as a single, but was not included on Adithya Varma.
+The song "Vaanodum Mannodum", written by Vairamuthu and sung by Vignesh G., was released on 27 December 2018 as a single, but was not included in Adithya Varma.